cabforum/servercert/docs/BR.md

 CAs SHALL NOT perform validations using this method after June 3, 2020.
 CAs MAY continue to re-use information and validations for domains validated under this method per the applicable certificate data reuse periods.

-**Note**:
-  * For certificates issued prior to 2021-12-01, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.
-  * For certificates issued on or after 2021-12-01, the CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
-This method is NOT suitable for validating Wildcard Domain Names.

 ##### 3.2.2.4.7 DNS Change